 Skip to content

-Compaction stands as a crucial strategy to optimize storage efficiency and query performance.
-By consolidating and reducing the number of data files, compaction significantly enhances data retrieval speed, resource utilization, and overall data lakehouse efficiency.
-This documentation page delves into the concept of compaction, its benefits, best practices for implementation, and key mistakes to avoid.
+Compaction stands as a crucial strategy to optimize storage efficiency and query performance in Apache Iceberg.
+By consolidating and reducing the number of data files (solving the “small file problem”), compaction significantly enhances data retrieval speed, reduces metadata overhead in manifest files, and improves overall data lakehouse efficiency.
+This documentation page delves into the concept of compaction in Iceberg, its benefits, best practices for implementation, and key mistakes to avoid.

-Compaction, in the context of data lakehouses, refers to the process of merging multiple smaller data files into larger ones.
+Compaction, in the context of Apache Iceberg, refers to the process of merging multiple smaller data files into larger ones, typically using the RewriteDataFiles procedure.
 This consolidation reduces the total number of files, improving storage management and enhancing query performance.
-Compaction is particularly effective when dealing with small or fragmented data files, often generated through frequent data updates, inserts, or deletions.
+Compaction is particularly effective when dealing with small or fragmented data files, often generated through frequent streaming ingestion, frequent updates, or micro-batch inserts.

-• Optimized Query Performance: Compaction reduces the number of files that need to be scanned during queries, resulting in improved query execution times.
+• Optimized Query Performance: Compaction reduces the number of files that need to be scanned and opened during queries, which drastically cuts down on Amazon S3/cloud storage GET request latency.

 • Enhanced Data Retrieval: Larger, consolidated files allow for more efficient I/O operations, reducing the time required to read data.